-- You, the beef cattle producer, may have completed the VBP+ program training, either via an in-person workshop or online, but to become fully Registered on the VBP+ program you need to be audited.
-The audit is essentially a check on how a beef cattle operation is applying the VBP+ program requirements.
+- Despite having completed the VBP+ training, for the beef cattle producer to become fully certified on the VBP+ program they need to be audited.
+The audit is a check on how a beef cattle operation is applying the VBP+ program requirements.
 It's a review of records and observations used to determine if a beef cattle operation is meeting the requirements.

-- VBP+ third party auditors are an "outside eye"; trained in ISO auditing, objective and knowledgeable.
-Auditors use a combination of observation, interviews, record reviews and listening skills to ascertain whether the program is fully understood and the beef cattle operation can demonstrate responsible actions.
+- VBP+ third party auditors are an objective and knowledgeable "outside eye" trained in ISO auditing.
+Auditors use a combination of observation, interviews, record reviews and listening skills to determine whether the beef cattle operation family or staff fully understand the program and can demonstrate responsible actions.

 - All VBP+ auditors follow strict bio-security protocols so, to protect animal health, you will be asked if there are any specific actions needed prior to them visiting the beef cattle operation.

-- To maintain registration, VBP+ Registered beef cattle operations submit either a sample of records or a self-declaration checklist each year to the provincial coordinator.
-The VBP+ coordinator will remind registered operations of their pending renewal and, once in hand, will review and provide an indication that program requirements have been met.
+- To maintain status, VBP+ certified beef cattle operations submit either a sample of records or a self-declaration checklist each year to the provincial coordinator.
+The VBP+ provincial coordinator will remind certified operations of their pending renewal and, once in hand, will review and provide confirmation whether program requirements have been met.
 The sequence occurs once annually and then in the ninth year, a full audit is required and the cycle continues.

-- VBP+ also does random on-farm audits at no cost to you, the operation, during any of the Self-Declaration years to assess program conformance.
+- VBP+ also does random on-farm audits at no cost to the beef cattle operation during any of the Self-Declaration years to assess program conformance.